First day? Welcome!

 This rating measures the quality of the school's learning environment on a scale of 60 to 99.
 Factors taken into consideration include the Admissions Selectivity Rating, as well as how students rate each of the following: the quality of teaching and the accessibility of their professors, the research resources at their school, the range of available courses, the balance of curricular emphasis on legal theory and practical lawyering, the tolerance for diverse opinions in the classroom, and the degree of intellectual challenge that the coursework presents.
 This rating places each law school on a continuum for the purpose of comparing all law schools in this year's edition only.
 If a law school receives a relatively low Academic Experience Rating, it doesn't necessarily mean that the school provides a bad academic experience for its students.
 Rather, it simply means that the school scored lower relative to other schools based on the criteria outlined above.

-If a school has a 60* Admissions Selectivity Rating, it probably means that the Academic Experience Rating is lower than it should be.
+If a school has a 60* (sixty with an asterisk) Admissions Selectivity Rating, it probably means that the Academic Experience Rating is lower than it should be.

 This rating is based on how students rate the quality of teaching at their law school.
 This rating is on a scale of 60-99.
-This rating does not appear on PrincetonReview.com; but it does appear for each of the schools whose students we surveyed in Best 168 Law Schools.
+This rating does not appear on PrincetonReview.com; but it does appear for each of the schools whose students we surveyed in the profiles in our book, The Best 169 Law Schools.

 This rating is based on how law students rate the accessibility of law faculty members at their school.
 The rating is on a scale of 60 to 99.
-This rating does not appear on PrincetonReview.com, but it does appear for each of the schools whose students we surveyed in Best 168 Law Schools.
+This rating does not appear on PrincetonReview.com, but it does appear for each of the schools whose students we surveyed in the profiles in our book, The Best 169 Law Schools.